hbctraining/spatial_nanocourse/lessons/loupe_demo.md

   * Use the "Create new group" to upload a csv of your own cluster labels.
 First column, cellular barcodes and second column is cell annotation.
 The first column's contents must match at least a subset of the barcodes in the .cloupe file

 1. Hover over image, see the different clusters
-2. De-select all and pick and choose select clusters (e.g. Cluster 16)
+2. De-select all and pick and choose select clusters (e.g. Cluster 14, 16 and 17) which outline the hippocampal region
-3. See the Differential expression output table below and genes that have the highest FC
+3. See the Differential expression output table below and genes that have the highest FC in each cluster.
+Can export that data and filter to find consensus genes if we thought they were all one celltype. (cannot rename to categorize in Loupe; need unique names)

 **Features**